proochster/shortcode/Readme.md

         _html
      ```

+4. Create a landing page for the new collection in the root directory i.e. `code_somecollection.html` and follow this front matter structure:

+    ```
+    ---
+    layout: codes
+    title: Some collection cheatsheet
+    permalink: somecollection-cheatsheet
+    group: wordpress
+    ---
+    ```

-4. Add another markdown highlight case in the `/_includes/code-highlight.html` like so:
+5. Add another markdown highlight case in the `/_includes/code-highlight.html` like so:

     ``` liquid
     {% when 'html' %}{% highlight html %}{{ code-content }}{% endhighlight %}
     ```

-5. When ready submit a pull request to the `dev` branch (`https://github.com/proochster/shortcode/tree/dev`).
+6. When ready submit a pull request to the `dev` branch (`https://github.com/proochster/shortcode/tree/dev`).

 # Jekyll